doguilmak/Web-page-for-Sony-Headphones/README.md

 ## Statement

-In this project, a responsive web page was created for 4 different devices.
+In this project, a responsive web page was designed for 4 different resolutions.
 The web page has been developed to be compatible with **1920, 1366, 10 inc Samsung Galaxy Tab and iPhone X, XS and 11 Pro models**.
 The buttons are not given any qualifications.
 It has been created to be used as desired.

 ## Previews